bbarad/mac_setup/README.md

 15. Replace the existing `~/.zshrc` with the `zshrc` which is in this repository.
     Note: this .zshrc file includes sourcing phenix-dev-1756 at the bottom.
 If you have a different version, edit it accordingly.
 16. Install [evernote](https://evernote.com/)
-17. Install other scientific tools with `other_science_brews.sh` (this is misleading and actually includes a couple of pip commands)
+17. Install other scientific tools with `other_science_brews.sh` (this is misleading and actually includes a couple of pip commands).
+You might want to edit this depending on what tools you want.